From The Santo Domingo Airport to Las Terrenas

-One of the best ways to experience the Caribbean is to be on it.
+There is no better way to experience the Caribbean than to actually be on it.
 Day trips can be taken to see whales (Jan – Mar), dolphins (year round), Las Haitises National Park (caves, birds, mangroves), fishing (year round), and general boat tours.
 We suggest enjoying the National Park.

 Haitian Caraibes Art Gallery

 Here you can find many different types of art that both Dominicans and Haitians are known for.
 You can buy some small souvenirs here to take back with you and even some very good Dominican cigars.

 Surfing / Windsurfing / Kitesurfing

 To the west of Las Terrenas is the world famous Kite Beach in Cabarete.
 This area offers surfing, windsurfing and kitesurfing.
 On any given day you can look up and down the beach and see people enjoying various water activities.
 This is located about 2 hours by car (a little longer by bus) from the center of Las Terrenas.
 This should be considered a full-day event.